perfectyayra/RSVD-CUR-decomposition/README.md

 Additionally, the code utilizes specific data sets for conducting experiments.
 The mfeat-fou, mfeat-kar, and mfeat-pix data sets are used in Experiment 4.3.
 On the other hand, the ann-train.data and ann-test.data data sets are used in Experiment 4.4.

-By utilizing these files, functions, and data sets, it is possible to reproduce the experiments and results presented in the paper.
+By utilizing these code files, functions, and provided data sets, it is possible to replicate the experiments and obtain the results presented in the paper.
+These resources serve as a valuable tool for understanding and applying the restricted SVD-based CUR decomposition technique to matrix triplets.